 Paulo Ivo Homem de Bittencourt Jr.

-Graduating from the University of São Paulo Faculty of Pharmaceutical Sciences with a BSc in Pharmacy in 1989, Dr. Homem de Bittencourt joined the Department of Physiology and Biophysics in the University of São Paulo where he obtained a MSc in Physiology in 1992 and a PhD in Physiology in 1995 on lipid metabolism of immune cells under the supervision of Prof Rui Curi.
-He took up a postdoctoral position with Prof Maria Gabriella Santoro in the University of Rome/Italian National Research Council, Rome, Italy where he worked on the role of cyclopentenone prostaglandins for the regulation redox status in rapidly-proliferating cells.
-He moved to the Federal University of Rio Grande do Sul (UFRGS) in Porto Alegre, RS, Brazil in 1996 to take up a lectureship in Physiology, where he set up a cellular physiology research group and became responsible for the teaching of physiology to medical and pharmaceutical sciences students.
-He received promotion to Associate Professor of Physiology of the permanent UFRGS staff in 2006.
-Since his appointment to UFRGS, Prof Homem de Bittencourt has published approximately 60 research papers and review articles in the field of atherosclerosis, cancer, obesity, diabetes, heat shock proteins and exercise.
+Graduating from the University of São Paulo Faculty of Pharmaceutical Sciences with a BSc in Pharmacy in 1989, Dr Homem de Bittencourt joined the Department of Physiology and Biophysics in the University of São Paulo where he obtained a MSc in Physiology in 1992 and a PhD in Physiology in 1995 on lipid metabolism of immune cells under the supervision of Prof Rui Curi.
+He took up a postdoctoral position with Prof. Maria Gabriella Santoro in the University of Rome/Italian National Research Council, Rome, Italy where he worked on the role of cyclopentenone prostaglandins for the regulation redox status in rapidly-proliferating cells.
+He moved to The Federal University of Rio Grande do Sul (UFRGS) in Porto Alegre, RS, Brazil in 1996 to take up a lectureship in Physiology, where he set up a cellular physiology research group and became responsible for the teaching of physiology to medical and pharmaceutical sciences students.
+He received promotion to Associate Professor of Physiology of the permanent UFRGS staff in 2006 and was appointed to the position of Professor of Physiology in 2014.
+Since his appointment to UFRGS, Prof. Homem de Bittencourt has been investigating the role of heat shock proteins (HSPs) and the effects of HSP inducers in obesity, diabetes, atherosclerosis, cancer, and exercise.

 Luc Tappy graduated from Lausanne University Medical School in 1981 and completed his medical and research training at Lausanne University Hospital, Switzerland, and Temple University Hospital, Philadelphia, USA.
 He is currently Professor of the Department of Physiology at Lausanne University, and Associate Physician in the Division of Endocrinology, Diabetes and Metabolism at Lausanne University Hospital.
 His main research interests are the regulation of insulin sensitivity by nutrients, the pathogenesis of the insulin resistance syndrome, and the metabolic responses to stress and aggression.